HannanEjazKeen/hannanejazkeen.github.io/_pages/wiki.md

 We can then launch containers that run GUI programs and direct them via the noVNC server to our browser.
 To do this we need to include the parameters `--net=ros --env="DISPLAY=novnc:0.0"`.
 Run bash in a new container on the same Docker network and direct its `DISPLAY` to the noVNC server:
 ```
-docker run -it --net=ros --env="DISPLAY=novnc:0.0" --env="ROS_MASTER_URI=http://roscore:11311" osrf/ros:noetic-desktop-full bash
+docker run -it --net=ros --env="DISPLAY=novnc:0.0" --env="ROS_MASTER_URI=http://roscore:11311" ros2-image bash
 ```

 Note that roscore in the last command is the name of the Docker container that we created in the last step.

-Then, in the bash shell, to initialise the ROS environment:
+Then, in the bash shell, to initialize the ROS environment:
 ```
 source ros_entrypoint.sh
 ```